By Michael Lanza

 The good news?
 Many of the best sights can be reached on dayhikes of anywhere from a couple hours to a full day.

-The list below of the best dayhikes in southern Utah’s national parks derives from numerous trips I’ve made to each of these parks over the past almost 30 years, including 10 years as a field editor for Backpacker magazine and even longer running this blog.
+The list below of the best dayhikes in southern Utah’s national parks derives from numerous trips I’ve made to each of these parks over the past three decades, including the 10 years I spent as a field editor for Backpacker magazine and even longer running this blog.
 Use my list as your compass, and I guarantee you will knock off the best hikes in these parks.

 I’d love to read your thoughts about my list—and your suggestions for dayhikes that belong on it.
 Please share them in the comments section at the bottom of this story.
 I try to respond to all comments, and as I continue to explore more trails, I will regularly update this story.

 Angels Landing and West Rim Trail, Zion National Park

 Angels Landing belongs on any list of the best dayhikes in Utah.
 The five-mile, nearly 1,500-foot round-trip hike of Angels Landing culminates in one of the airiest and most thrilling half-mile stretches (actually, 0.4 mile) of trail in the entire National Park System.
 You scale a steep, knife-edge ridge crest of rock, using steps carved out of sandstone and chain handrails in spots.
 And the 360-degree panorama from the summit takes in all of Zion Canyon.

 Two tips: If you can hike a strong pace, start in very early morning or wait until mid-afternoon (when the lower section of trail falls into shade) to avoid the crowds and the heat of midday.
 And after summiting Angels, continue up the West Rim Trail for another mile or two before turning back—you will ditch the crowds and explore a sublimely beautiful area of giant beehive towers and white walls streaked in red and orange.